esbmc/esbmc/README.md

 [![codecov](https://codecov.io/gh/esbmc/esbmc/branch/master/graph/badge.svg)](https://codecov.io/gh/esbmc/esbmc)

+NOTE: This is the dev-solidity-support branch to add Solidity support in ESBMC.
+This branch was created on 09/03/2021 forked from commit 6c6ae57430859c3 of ESBMC mainline.

 ESBMC (the Efficient SMT-based Bounded Model Checker) is a mature, permissively licensed open-source context-bounded model checker for verifying single- and multithreaded C/C++ programs.
 It can verify both predefined safety properties (e.g., bounds check, pointer safety, overflow) and user-defined program assertions automatically.
 ESBMC supports the Clang compiler as its C/C++ frontend, IEEE floating-point arithmetic for a variety of SMT solvers, and implements a state-of-the-art k-induction algorithm.